 Fear of Mirrors / Reflection

-Some confident individuals cannot pass a glass window without taking a sneak peek at their reflection, such is their fear of mirrorslevel of vanity.
+Some confident individuals cannot pass a glass window without taking a sneak peek at their reflection, such is their level of vanity.
 But deep down at the other end of the spectrum exists those spectrophobes, who possess a dread of ever witnessing their reflection in a mirror.
 This phobia can manifest in various ways, including a fear of seeing one’s reflection or an aversion to mirrors in general.
 The fear doesn’t just creep in while staring at a full-length mirror to check out today’s outfit in the morning either, with the inside of elevators and most restaurants, bars and coffee shops all using mirrors to create illusions of depth and space in their environment.
 Suddenly, the daily cycle of commuting to work, taking a lunch break and then enjoying happy hour drinks with colleagues becomes a tricky and treacherous case of avoiding mirrors.

 Symptoms may include sweating, trembling, rapid heartbeat, nausea, or panic attacks when near mirrors or when encountering reflections.
 Feelings of terror, anxiety, or unease related to mirrors or reflections.
 Some people might experience distress even thinking about mirrors.